martin-pi/ai-placeholder-backend/README.md

 Internally, we mount a GGUF model using llama.cpp and wrap around that.
 #### Installing a GGUF
 1. Download a quantized .gguf model from huggingface or llama and place it in the `./models` directory.
 This was tested with `Mistral-Small-3.1-24B-Base-2503.i1-IQ3_M.gguf` from huggingface.
-1. Modify `modelFilename` in `./actions/llm.js` to match your model's filename (without /models).

-TODO Look for available models in the models directory.
-Let the user select one if there is more than one.
+1. On startup, the server will look for available models in the models directory.
+If there is more than one model present, you will be prompted to select one from a list.

 #### POST /llm/chat